Kavithma-Thushal/Machine-Learning-Room-GDSE66/README.md

 # ⭐ Machine Learning Room GDSE66 ⭐

 Welcome to the Machine Learning Room GDSE66 project!
-This resource is dedicated to exploring machine learning concepts, where we build and experiment with various models to solve real-world problems
+This resource is dedicated to exploring machine learning concepts, where we build and experiment with various models to solve real-world problems.

 ## 🛠️ Tech Stack